SCRN-VRC/Language-Translation-with-Fragment-Shaders/README.md

     - My Python code is a copy of the tutorial linked above but modified to spit out intermediate layer outputs and trained with a different dataset.
 It's better to follow the tutorial linked above than try to run mine.
 - C++
     - Windows, for non-Windows platforms remove the Windows.h include.
-    - Download [eng2jp_weights.bytes](https://mega.nz/file/QZpUjZrL#eVdAr3nIhjkZIZ8dyhHXHI15Fx24CW9fS84oqMj3sV8) and put it in the same folder as the compiled executable.
+    - Download [eng2jp_weights.bytes](https://mega.nz/file/QZpUjZrL#eVdAr3nIhjkZIZ8dyhHXHI15Fx24CW9fS84oqMj3sV8) or [jp2eng_weights.bytes](https://mega.nz/file/AN4yQCqC#B8PHdSSboCLCcAsGtOA5IA9Ky7S-1OVhHkSzPLQdzAE) and put it in the same folder as the compiled executable depending on which model you want to run.

 ## Resources
 - [Attention Is All You Need](https://arxiv.org/abs/1706.03762)